aimer63/fire/data/data_metrics.md

      the `--input-type` argument.
    - If using `--input-type return`, the input values must be true single-period returns (not annualized rates).
-   - Using `--input-type simple` only simple statistics is calculated for the raw values in the columns.
+   - Using `--input-type simple` only simple statistics are calculated for the raw values in the columns.
 No returns calculation or compounding.

 ## Usage